madebykind/madebykind-v3/content/work/the-wilderness-project.md

-{{< workquote source="The Wilderness Project Vision" logo="logo-square-twp" img="images/work-rewilding-britain-sea-kelp.jpg" alt="Sea kelp seen from above the water" >}}As an army of allies – pan-African, multi-skilled, cross-generational – we are willing a different future together.
+{{< workquote source="The Wilderness Project Vision" logo="logo-square-twp" img="images/work-twp-vision.jpg" alt="A winding river flows through a landscape with dense green forest on the left and open brown grassland on the right, viewed from above." >}}As an army of allies – pan-African, multi-skilled, cross-generational – we are willing a different future together.
 Join us.{{</ workquote >}}

 <!-- Text left -->
 <div class="w-full grid grid-cols-12 gap-x-2.5 gap-y-6 lg:gap-6 xl:gap-8">
   <div class="prose col-span-full lg:col-span-8">

-  ## Lorem ipsum
+  ## Brand strategy

-  Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Nulla eros dui, aliquam eget neque ut, aliquam auctor quam.

-  Nunc eu tellus eget metus viverra molestie at at tortor.
-Nullam id dui in elit viverra tempus eu luctus sapien.
-Nullam eget efficitur ante.
-Morbi tempus, velit sed dapibus ultricies, nisi massa feugiat purus, et euismod tellus magna sed massa.
-Integer massa sapien, vestibulum vel nunc et, tempus pulvinar sapien.
-Suspendisse potenti.
+  We developed a brand strategy that honours original storytellers and their discoveries.
+Subtle brand refinements and a distinct visual language bring depth and motion, guiding the audience through an inspiring journey.
+Every design choice; from colour and typography to UX, works to inspire, engage, and communicate urgency with clarity and purpose.
   </div>
 </div>